flawnson/flawnson.github.io/docs/_posts/2020-10-03-tools-I-use.md

 ## Browser

-I use Chrome for all my online activities
+I use Chrome for all my online activities and web dev work.

 [Chrome Extensions](https://www.notion.so/bc4e9c883a23451e9309c1d3170c40fe)